YouTube Kids Alternatives

 That is why the important distinction is not "YouTube or no YouTube."
 It is filtered library versus parent-approved library.

-VidCove Families who want real YouTube creators, but only approved channels and videos Channel whitelist, Strict Mode per-video approval, Shorts blocking, requests, screen time, history Requires setup and an account; full household features are paid
+VidCove Real YouTube creators, but only approved channels and videos Channel whitelist, Strict Mode per-video approval, Shorts blocking, requests, screen time, history Requires setup and an account; full household features are paid

-YouTube Kids Approved Content Only Younger kids who can stay inside YouTube Kids' catalog Approve channels, collections, or videos inside YouTube Kids Still limited to the YouTube Kids ecosystem and does not fully solve Shorts from approved channels
+YouTube Kids Approved Content Only YouTube Kids' built-in approved-content mode Approve channels, collections, or videos inside YouTube Kids Still limited to the YouTube Kids ecosystem and does not fully solve Shorts from approved channels

-WhitelistVideo Parents comparing a dedicated whitelist-style YouTube tool Focused on approved YouTube access Check current feature and device support before choosing
+WhitelistVideo Dedicated whitelist-style YouTube tool Focused on approved YouTube access Check current feature and device support before choosing

-Kivvie Mobile-first families who want a whitelist-only YouTube player Approved channels, no Shorts, no recommendations, no comments Check current device and TV support before choosing
+Kivvie Whitelist-only YouTube player category Approved channels, no Shorts, no recommendations, no comments Check current device and TV support before choosing

-Jellies Families who want a curated kid video experience Parent-approved content model May not match every main-YouTube creator your child asks for
+Jellies Curated kid video experience Parent-approved content model May not match every main-YouTube creator your child asks for

-PBS KIDS Video Free educational shows for younger kids Closed library from PBS Not a YouTube creator app; your child cannot follow arbitrary YouTube channels
+PBS KIDS Video Closed educational TV library Closed library from PBS Not a YouTube creator app; your child cannot follow arbitrary YouTube channels

-Yippee TV Faith-oriented families who want a closed streaming library Curated Christian/family catalog, no broad YouTube browsing Subscription library, not open YouTube whitelisting
+Yippee TV Faith-oriented closed streaming library Curated Christian/family catalog, no broad YouTube browsing Subscription library, not open YouTube whitelisting

-Kidoodle.TV Free or low-cost safe streaming across many devices Human-screened catalog and parental features Ad-supported tiers and no custom YouTube channel whitelist
+Kidoodle.TV Human-screened streaming catalog Human-screened catalog and parental features Ad-supported tiers and no custom YouTube channel whitelist

-Plex or Jellyfin kids library Families with their own downloaded movies and shows You choose the media library Great for local media, but not a YouTube creator feed by itself
+Plex or Jellyfin kids library Family-owned movies and shows You choose the media library Great for local media, but not a YouTube creator feed by itself

 What is a YouTube whitelist for kids?